Rhododendron x 'Ramapo' (H-1)Item #1005 USDA Hardiness Zone: 4 - 8

 This beautiful dwarf rhododendron has large trusses of lovely purple spring flowers that provide a beautiful contrast to the green foliage.
 A very compact evergreen shrub that is perfect for small gardens in cool, damp climates.
 A terrific choice when a small accent plant with great presence is needed.
 Equally well-suited for a low hedge.

-- OverviewLight Needs:Partial sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing; reaches 3 ft. tall, 4 ft. wide.
+- OverviewLight Needs:Partial sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 3 ft. tall, 4 ft. wide.

-- CareCare InformationProvide well-drained, acidic soil, rich in organic matter.
+- CareCare InformationProvide organically rich, well-drained, acidic soil.
 Apply a thick layer of mulch to keep roots cool, avoiding the crown.
-Protect from harsh afternoon sun.
-Follow a regular schedule of deep waterings during the first growing season to establish an extensive root system.
-Feed with an acid fertilizer after bloom.Pruning time: spring after flowering.Light Needs:Partial sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+Avoid harsh afternoon sun exposures and shelter from drying winter winds.
+Water deeply and regularly during the first growing season to establish an extensive root system.
+Feed with an acid fertilizer after bloom.Pruning time: spring after flowering.Light Needs:Partial sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.

 - History & LoreHistory:dense-growing evergreen